-With a particular emphasis on fusing criminology scholarship with quantitative methodologies and, in particular, social network analysis, Giulia's research focuses primarily on co-offending and illicit markets.
+With a particular emphasis on fusing criminology scholarship with quantitative methodologies and, in particular, social network analysis, my research focuses primarily on co-offending and illicit markets.

-Her current research, in collaboration with Dr Luca Giommoni (Cardiff University) and Dr Alberto Aziani (Università Cattolica del Sacro Cuore), focuses on cross-country heroin and cocaine trafficking.
-The results of a study on international heroin trafficking were recently published in the Journal of Drug Issues (vol. 47, April 2017), and in Social Networks (vol. 51, October 2017).
+My current research, in collaboration with Dr Luca Giommoni (Cardiff University) and Dr Alberto Aziani (Università Cattolica del Sacro Cuore), focuses on cross-country heroin and cocaine trafficking.
+The results of a study on international cocaine trafficking were recently published in Deviant Behaviour (online first, September 2019).

-She is also part of a new research project, led by Cardiff University and funded by the Economic and Social Research Council, which will assess how new technologies are influencing transnational organised crime.
+I am also part of a research project, led by Cardiff University and funded by the Economic and Social Research Council, which will assess how new technologies are influencing transnational organised crime.
 The study will explore whether and how dark web markets are changing transnational trafficking flows by analysing online dark web market data and traditional offline trafficking flows.